ArtemEsper/TopicGeometry/README.md

   --project_id=<your_project_id> \
   <your_dataset>.<table_name> \
   gs://<bucket_name>/<path_to_file>

+Once the files are in Google Cloud Storage, they can be loaded into BigQuery as separate tables for analysis.
+### Step 4a:

-### Step 5: Create four tables with documents metadata, unigrams, bigrams and trigrams
+### Step 5: Create four tables with documents metadata, unigrams, bigrams and trigrams from the uploaded csv files

 ### Step 6: Extract unique keywords from metadata table and distribute them across three tables of unigrams, bigrams and trigrams